Nasir al-Din al-Tusi

 9. Bist bāb dar Astrolab dar olum-e gharibeh (Preface to the works of foreign astrologers)

-10. Zij Ilkhāni (Tavole Ilkhaniche) an important treatise on astronomy
+10. Zij Ilkhāni (Ilkhanic Tables) an important treatise on astronomy

 11. Masallasāt koravi (Treatise on spherical trigonometry)

-There were also treaties and numerous books on logic and astronomy and his writings were published in Latin in the year 1652 in London; a part has also gone out in Egypt, in India and in Iran.
+There are also treatises and numerous volumes on logic and astronomy and his writings were published in Latin in the year 1652 in London; a part was also released in Egypt, India and Iran.

 Khāje Nasir Al-Din Tusi died the 26 June 1274 in Baghdad, his body was transferred to Kāzemin and was buried near the mausoleum of the seventh and ninth Imams of the Shiites.